2i2c-org/2i2c-org.github.io/content/blog/2025/q2-product-goals/index.md

 ## Out-of-the-box Jupyter Book support

-We have been working on scoping and building a default JupyterBook implementation [using the new MyST document engine](http://mystmd.org), aiming to deliver a default set of tools for **authoring and sharing documentation**, **customizable landing pages** and **interactive training materials** right out of the box with new hub deployments.
+We have been working on scoping and building a default JupyterBook implementation [using the new MyST document engine](http://mystmd.org), aiming to deliver a default set of tools for **authoring and sharing documentation**, **customizable landing pages** and **interactive training materials** out of the box with new hub deployments.

 In Q1 we delivered improvements to the JupyterBook launching interface to allow for **automatic hub type detection**, as well as **landing page components, theming capabilities, galleries and more**.
 We aim to complete this work in Q2.